Applications of the Morava $K$-theory to algebraic groups: -split varieties and -torsion in Chow groups

 \section{$K(n)$-split varieties and $p$-torsion in Chow groups}

 In this section we obtain several general results concerning Morava $K$-theories.
 First, with the help of the Landweber--Novikov operations we prove that if a projective homogeneous variety is split with respect to $K(n)^*$, then it is split with respect to $K(m)^*$ for $m\colon 1\le m \le n$ (Corollary~\ref{zzzzz}).
-Recall that by results of \cite{ViYa07} if the motive of $X$ is split with respect to Chow groups, then it is split for every oriented theory.
+Recall that by results of \cite{ViYa07} if the motive of a smooth projective variety $X$ is split with respect to the Chow theory, then it is split for every oriented theory.

 Thus, to prove the non-splitting of the $p$-local Chow motive of a projective homogeneous variety one could consecutively check the splitting of the Morava motives $M_{K(1)}$, $M_{K(2)}$, etc. If one of these motives is non-split, then the $p$-local Chow motive is non-split as well.
-Conversely, if all Morava motives are split, then the $p$-local Chow motive is split as well (in fact, it suffices to consider the $n$-th Morava $K$-theory such that $p^n$ is greater than the dimension of the variety).
+Conversely, if all Morava motives are split, then the $p$-local Chow motive is split as well.
+In fact, by Corollary~\ref{cor:morava_to_chow_motive} below it suffices to consider the $n$-th Morava $K$-theory such that $p^n$ is greater than or equal to the dimension of the variety.
+In this sense one could interpret $\CH^*\otimes\zz_{(p)}$ as a Morava $K$-theory of an infinite height.

 Secondly, we investigate properties of smooth projective geometrically cellular varieties $X$ for which the pullback restriction map $K(n)^*(X)\rarr K(n)^*(\overline X)$ is an isomorphism.
-Using the symmetric operations we show in Theorem~\ref{th:no_torsion} that $\CH^i(X)$ has no $p$-torsion for such varieties where $i \le \frac{p^n-1}{p-1}$.
+Using symmetric operations we show in Theorem~\ref{th:no_torsion} that $\CH^i(X)$ has no $p$-torsion for such varieties where $i \le \frac{p^n-1}{p-1}$.
 Finally, in Theorem~\ref{th:general_gamma_app} we use the gamma filtration on $K(n)^*$ to prove finiteness of $p$-torsion in Chow groups of such varieties in codimensions up to $p^n$.